- Contact Us

 - If you prefer not to take part at all, you are required to write a 2-page summary of a research article for each 2% credit.
 To obtain the 6% credit, a student provides three (3) 2-page summaries.
-These summaries are due at 11:59pm on the last day of classes for the term and are handed in directly to the Research Participation Coordinator (Undergraduate Program Assistant via email)--please DO NOT hand these in to the course professor.
+These summaries are due at 11:59pm on the participation deadline: Thursday, April 6, 2023 for the spring 2023 semester and are handed in directly to the Research Participation Coordinator (Undergraduate Program Assistant via email)--please DO NOT hand these in to the course professor.
 There are several articles from which to choose.
-A student who chooses this option must contact the Research Participation Coordinator prior to the deadline about submission of the summary articles (contact information: email@example.com ).
+The RPS summary articles can be on any psychological topic you wish from PsycINFO.
+They must be in APA format, typed double spaced, two pages with citation.
+A student who chooses this option must contact the Research Participation Coordinator prior to the deadline about submission of the summary articles (contact information: firstname.lastname@example.org ).

 Missed Appointments (IMPORTANT)